-On a warm evening in July of 1919, the body of 21-year old Bella Wright was found on a little-traveled road in Little Stretton, England, a small township near Leicester.
+On the warm summer night of July 5, 1919, the body of 21-year old Bella Wright was found on a little-traveled road in Little Stretton, England, a small township near Leicester.
 Her bike was nearby, and there was a bullet wound in her head.
 She had last been seen by her uncle earlier that evening, with a “man with a green bicycle.”
 This man would later be identified as Ronald Light, a 34-year old World War I veteran.

 Bella was a young woman of the working class, the first of seven children of an illiterate farmhand and his wife.
 She went to school until she was 12, and then transitioned to working in order to help her family, first as a domestic servant, and then as a factory worker.
 She typically stayed close, riding her bicycle the five miles between work and home.